 Salaries According to BLS

-The median salary for someone in a career related to consumer economics is $52,700.
+Consumer Economics majors often go into careers with median salaries of $52,700.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.